Slapp62/jobRocket/docs/PRIVACY_POLICY.md

 ## 7. Cookies and Tracking

-We currently use minimal cookies and do not track your browsing behavior.
+We use two types of cookies: essential cookies (required for the site to work) and optional analytics cookies (require your consent).

-### Cookies We Use
+### Essential Cookies (No Consent Required)

-**Essential cookies only:** We only use cookies that are strictly necessary for the platform to function:
+These cookies are strictly necessary for the platform to function and are automatically enabled:

 **Session cookie:** Keeps you logged in as you navigate the site.
-This cookie is deleted when you log out or close your browser.
+This cookie is deleted when you log out or after a period of inactivity (1 hour).

 **CSRF protection token:** Prevents malicious websites from impersonating you.
 This is a security measure, not tracking.

-**These cookies are essential and cannot be disabled.** Without them, you couldn't use JobRocket.
+**Legal basis:** Contractual necessity - these cookies are required to provide the service you requested.

+**Can you disable them?** No. Without essential cookies, you couldn't log in or use JobRocket securely.
+Amendment 13 of Israel's Privacy Protection Law recognizes that essential cookies don't require consent.

 ---

+### Analytics Cookies (Requires Your Consent)

+**Google Analytics:** We use Google Analytics to understand how visitors use JobRocket, which pages are popular, and where we can improve the user experience.

+**What data is collected:**
+- Pages you visit and time spent on each page
+- How you arrived at JobRocket (search engine, direct link, etc.)
+- Your general location (city/country level, not precise location)
+- Device type and browser information
+- Anonymized IP address (last digits removed for privacy)

+**What data is NOT collected:**
+- Your name, email, or other personal identifying information
+- Your login credentials or account data
+- The content of your applications or profile

+**Legal basis:** Your explicit consent (you choose to accept or decline analytics cookies when you first visit the site)

+**Can you opt out?** Yes, absolutely.
+When you first visit JobRocket, you'll see a cookie banner asking for your consent.
+You can:
+- Accept all cookies (including analytics)
+- Decline analytics cookies (only essential cookies will be used)
+- Choose "Essential Only" (same as declining analytics)

+**Can you change your mind later?** Yes.
+You can change your cookie preferences at any time by clearing your browser's localStorage for JobRocket and refreshing the page.
+The cookie banner will appear again.
+(We'll add a settings page for this in the future.)

+**How long do analytics cookies last?** Google Analytics cookies expire after 2 years of inactivity.

+**Third-party processor:** Google LLC (United States) processes analytics data on our behalf.
+Google is contractually prohibited from using your data for their own purposes.
+Data is transmitted via encrypted connections.

+**Your rights:** You can withdraw consent by declining analytics cookies.
+This will not affect your ability to use JobRocket.

+---

 ### What We Don't Use

-**No analytics cookies:** We don't currently use Google Analytics or similar services to track how you use the site.

 **No advertising cookies:** We don't use cookies for advertising or marketing purposes.

-**No third-party tracking:** We don't allow third parties to place tracking cookies on our site.
+**No cross-site tracking:** We don't track your browsing activity on other websites.

+**No social media tracking pixels:** We don't use Facebook Pixel, LinkedIn Insight Tag, or similar tracking tools.

 ---

-### Future Changes

-We may add analytics cookies in the future to understand how people use JobRocket and improve the platform.
-If we do, we'll update this Privacy Policy and provide you with the option to opt out of non-essential cookies.
+### Managing Your Cookie Preferences

+**On first visit:** You'll see a cookie consent banner asking you to accept or decline analytics cookies.
+Essential cookies are enabled automatically (required for site functionality).

+**Changing your preferences:** To change your cookie preferences after making a choice:
+1. Clear JobRocket's data from your browser's localStorage
+2. Refresh the page
+3. The cookie banner will appear again, allowing you to make a new choice

+(We plan to add a "Cookie Settings" page in the future for easier preference management.)

+**Browser controls:** You can also manage cookies through your browser settings, but note that disabling essential cookies will prevent you from logging in and using JobRocket.

 ---

-### Your Browser Controls

-You can disable cookies in your browser settings, but this will prevent you from logging in and using JobRocket.
+### Amendment 13 Compliance

+Our cookie consent mechanism complies with Israel's Privacy Protection Law (Amendment 13, effective August 14, 2025):

+- ✅ Essential cookies are clearly distinguished from optional cookies
+- ✅ Analytics cookies require explicit opt-in consent
+- ✅ You can easily decline analytics cookies
+- ✅ Analytics are not loaded until you consent
+- ✅ We explain what each type of cookie does and why
+- ✅ Consent choices are recorded with timestamp for audit purposes

 ---

 ## 8. Children's Privacy

-JobRocket is not intended for children under the age of 18.
+JobRocket is not intended for children under the age of 16.

-**We do not knowingly collect personal information from anyone under 18 years old.** By using JobRocket, you confirm that you are at least 18 years old.
+**We do not knowingly collect personal information from anyone under 16 years old.** By using JobRocket, you confirm that you are at least 16 years old.

-**If we discover that we've collected data from someone under 18:**
+**If we discover that we've collected data from someone under 16:**
 - We will delete that account and all associated data immediately
 - We will notify the account holder that their account has been removed

-**If you're a parent or guardian** and believe your child has created an account on JobRocket, please contact us immediately at support@jobrocket.work and we'll delete the account.
+**If you're a parent or guardian** and believe your child under 16 has created an account on JobRocket, please contact us immediately at support@jobrocket.work and we'll delete the account.

-**Why this policy exists:** Employment services involve contracts and legal agreements that require adult consent.
-Job seeking and hiring are adult activities under Israeli law.
+**Why this policy exists:** Employment services involve contracts and legal agreements that require mature consent.
+Job seeking and hiring require a level of maturity and understanding appropriate for ages 16 and above under Israeli law.

 ---